Updated on 2026-05-14 GMT+08:00

 Overview

 Large-memory ECSs provide an even larger amount of memory than memory-optimized ECSs.
-They are used for applications that require a large amount of memory, rapid data switching, low latency, and capability of processing large volumes of data.
+They are used for applications that require a large amount of memory, rapid data exchange and processing, low latency, and capability of processing large volumes of data.
 Large-memory ECSs provide large memory and high computing, storage, and network performance.

 Available now: E7